Melinda-78/Tableau-sales-insights/README.md

 Utilizing advanced data analytics techniques, we transform raw sales data into intuitive dashboards and interactive reports.
 These visualizations provide a bird’s eye view of your sales performance while also allowing for granular exploration into specific metrics, regions, products, and time periods.

-Key features of our Tableau Sales Insights project include:
+Key features of my Tableau Sales Insights project include:

 1. Comprehensive Sales Overview: Gain a holistic understanding of your sales landscape through interactive dashboards showcasing key performance indicators (KPIs) such as revenue, units sold, average order value, and sales growth over time.